Technetium-99m generator: Generator invention and history

 99mTc remained a scientific curiosity until the 1950s when Powell Richards realized the potential of technetium-99m as a medical radiotracer and promoted its use among the medical community.
 While Richards was in charge of the radioisotope production at the Hot Lab Division of the Brookhaven National Laboratory, Walter Tucker and Margaret Greene were working on how to improve the separation process purity of the short-lived eluted daughter product iodine-132 from tellurium-132, its 3.2-days parent, produced in the Brookhaven Graphite Research Reactor.
 They detected a trace contaminant which proved to be 99mTc, which was coming from 99Mo and was following tellurium in the chemistry of the separation process for other fission products.
 Based on the similarities between the chemistry of the tellurium-iodine parent-daughter pair, Tucker and Greene developed the first technetium-99m generator in 1958.
 It was not until 1960 that Richards became the first to suggest the idea of using technetium as a medical tracer.

 Generator function and mechanism

 Technetium-99m's short half-life of 6 hours makes long-term storage impossible.
-Transport of 99mTc from the limited number of production sites to radiopharmacies (for manufacture of specific radiopharmaceuticals) and other end users would be complicated by the need to significantly overproduce to have sufficient remaining activity after long journeys.
-Instead, the longer lived parent nuclide 99Mo can be supplied to radiophamacies in a generator, after its extraction from the neutron-irradiated uranium targets and its purification in dedicated processing facilities.
-Radiopharmacies may be hospital based or stand-alone facilities, and in many cases will subsequently distribute 99mTc radiopharmaceuticals to regional nuclear medicine departments.
-Development in direct production of 99mTc, without first producing the parent 99Mo, precludes the use of generators however this is uncommon and relies on suitable production facilities close to radiopharmacies.
+Transport of 99mTc from the limited number of production sites to radio pharmacies (for manufacture of specific radiopharmaceuticals) and other end users would be complicated by the need to significantly overproduce to have sufficient remaining activity after long journeys.
+Instead, the longer-lived parent nuclide 99Mo can be supplied to radio pharmacies in a generator, after its extraction from the neutron-irradiated uranium targets and its purification in dedicated processing facilities.
+Radio pharmacies may be hospital-based or stand-alone facilities, and in many cases will subsequently distribute 99mTc radiopharmaceuticals to regional nuclear medicine departments.
+Development in direct production of 99mTc, without first producing the parent 99Mo, precludes the use of generators; however, this is uncommon and relies on suitable production facilities close to radio pharmacies.